Community Dashboard: Children and parent/ caregiver program participants

 Progress and advancements

-With the investment in a database which allows for region-wide unique participation counts, as well as a social media campaign to increase awareness of families of this free resource available across Niagara and virtually, we anticipate to see an increase in participation.
+With the investment in a database which allows for region-wide unique participation counts, as well as a social media campaign to increase awareness of families of this free resource available across Niagara and virtually, we have seen a steady increase in participation.

 About this indicator